yophlox/FunkinAS3/README.md

 * A proof of concept remake of Friday Night Funkin' in ActionScript 3.

+* This is intended to be very barebones, if I like the way the final version looks, I'll do the menus and other stuff.

 # Credits

 * [YoPhlox (me!)](https://github.com/YoPhlox) - Programming!